alexbelgium/hassio-addons/webtop/Readme.md

 ## About

-[firefox](https://github.com/firefox/firefox) is a well known internet browser.
+[webtop](https://github.com/webtop/webtop) is a full Alpine desktop environments accessible via any modern web browser.
-This addon is based on the docker image https://github.com/linuxserver/docker-firefox
+This addon is based on the docker image https://github.com/linuxserver/docker-webtop

 ## Configuration